CharlesCarley/BinTools/Readme.md

 # BinTools
-This project is an experimental repository for examining executable file formats.
+This project is an experimental repository for examining executable files and formats from the perspective of code.

 - [Executable and Linker Format Specification](http://man7.org/linux/man-pages/man5/elf.5.html)
 - [Portable Executable Specification](https://docs.microsoft.com/en-us/windows/desktop/Debug/pe-format)